psamuels00/artwork/README.md

 ### Low priority

 **UI design**
-- The "X" or Escape to leave image page always takes the user to top of previous page
 - _Maybe_ display N/M (project #N of M projects) with project title in mobile menu

 **UI tweaks**